• Skip to primary navigation

 After you have cooked your meat, don’t clean the pan.

 Add chicken broth, maple syrup and vinegar to the hot skillet.
 Then add shelled pistachios.
 Simmer for about 3 minutes.
-Stir in butter and simmer for one more minute.
+Stir in cold butter and simmer for one more minute.

 Now wasn’t that easy?